TheAgentCompany/TheAgentCompany/workspaces/tasks/admin-translate-sales-chat/task.md

-You are an admin looking for a office for our company's new branch in China.
+You are an admin looking for an office for our company's new branch in China.
 Mandy helped with some initial search, but she just left our company.
 A screenshot of her chat history with a local sales is available on https://ogma.lti.cs.cmu.edu/.
 You can find an image named "wechat_history.jpg" under Documents/Admin directory.